 Care and Control of Akebia Vine Plants

 When growing chocolate vine plants, you will need to consider the care and control of Akebia vine plants.
 Therefore, it is imperative that the plant be controlled with regular pruning.
 The quick chocolate vine growth rate has a tendency to dominate the landscape and can easily overpower smaller plants.
 Give your vine plenty of room to spread and watch the plant so that it does not take over the garden.
+Prior to planting this vine, check with your local county extension to see if the plant is considered invasive in your area.

 Chocolate vine is drought resistant but does benefit from regular water.